Policy Table of Contents

 COMPLETE WITHDRAWALS (OFFICIAL OR UNOFFICIAL)

 Students who officially withdraw from the College or stop participating in their courses (unofficial withdrawal) after the Add/Drop period are considered to have no successfully completed courses for the semester.
 This will lower your CCR and cumulative GPA and can result in being placed on Academic Probation or being suspended from the College resulting in the loss of financial aid eligibility if you already had a low pace/course completion rate or GPA or there are consecutive withdrawals over a number of semesters.
+Unofficial withdrawals will be reviewed at mid-term and end of the semester.
+If a student has been determined to be unofficially withdrawn, the Office of Financial Aid (OFA) will reach out to all enrolled course professors to determine last date of attendance (LDA).
+If the OFA does not receive a response, mid-term date will be used to determine the withdrawal date.

 When a successfully completed course is repeated, the previous enrollment is not counted as a successfully completed course; therefore, this will lower your CCR.
 Only the last grade received is counted in the cumulative GPA.